RJWoodhead/elm-memo/README.md

 refuse to acknowledge more than two children (due to conditional routing of the memos), but the boys and girls keep track of how many sisters and brothers they have.

+Note that each button handles its task in a different way, for purposes of illustration.
+There are explanatory notes in the code.

 3. You can also generate a blizzard to see how that works (or more precisely, fails), and test a custom router and Memo with a parameter by adding